 If you’re serious about building a business that allows you to make a real difference, WordPress will lay down a solid foundation for you to do that.
 You can add and remove features as you need them, without paying for things you don’t need.

 Want a WordPress site but afraid you can’t manage it?

 In the comparison between Wix vs. Squarespace vs. WordPress, you can see that there’s a tradeoff no matter which platform you choose.
 However, we like WordPress because it allows your coaching website to scale with your business and not hold you back.

 By choosing WordPress early on it also means that you only have to learn one system and way of working rather than, say, if you were to spend a year learning how to use Wix then decide you need WordPress in order to grow.

 That’s why all of TGA’s websites are built with WordPress and a specially selected set of plugins and themes.

-What’s more, The Good Alliance has just launched the Coaching Website Starter Kit.
+What’s more, The Good Alliance has just launched the Brand Bootcamp.
 This way, coaches can now have a great starter website without having to deal with the technical minutiae that comes with a WordPress site.
 The Good Alliance takes care of all of the setup and customisation for you, so you have a great site right away without having to DIY it.

-If you want to learn more about the Coaching Website Starter Kit or are ready to get started, reach out today.
+If you want to learn more about the Brand Bootcamp program or are ready to get started, reach out today.